lzwei196/ProcessC/README.md

 | Grid Carbon Intensity (g/CO2 Eq)| 500.0     |
 | Total Carbon Emission (g/CO2 Eq)| 50.0      |

+## For monitoring the entire auto-calibration process
+The main function could be edited as a wrapper to execute the auto-calibration program Currently, ProcessC supports auto-calibration of RS-DPCF Contact us if you need support with other auto-calibration software.

+## Logging
+After each monitoring project is finished,\ a CSV file containing all the output with the project name as the file name would be stored in the output folder.

 ## Additional Functions
 System Specifications: Automatically retrieves and displays CPU, GPU, and RAM information.